 Getting at the Roots

 When Bill graduated from Berklee College of Music in the early 70s, New American Music was still in its heyday and he was getting deep into Jazz.
+To Bill, playing music was the only way to feel alive, but his music didn't feel potent enough.

 "If I had any musical talent at all, it was my sense of swing.
 But I couldn't swing like Count Basie and Oscar Peterson, and I knew my age and lack of experience weren't the only factors.
 Those players were like catnip for me ... their music ignited a joy I hadn't felt since I was a child.